mikf/gallery-dl/docs/configuration.rst

 Description
     Provide a ``folders`` metadata field that contains the names of all folders a deviation is present in.
+Note

-    Note: Gathering this information requires a lot of API calls.
+    Gathering this information requires a lot of API calls.
     Use with caution.